Each year the Institute of Professional Willwriters makes an award to mark particular

 All members of the IPW must adhere to its Code of Practice; this Code is the only

-well as ensuring that consumers are dealt with to a high standard.
+as well as ensuring that consumers are dealt with to a high standard.

-Professional body recognises quality of technical contributions
+Will writing institute acknowledges quality of technical contributions